NiharJani2002/TextBook-Question-Answering-Llama-3.1-8b/README.md

 ## Who Is The Star of This Project ##
 The Star Boy Is Llama 3.1 8b.

-The Facebook Recently just like one or two days from todays time and I have used in this project
+The Facebook Recently just like one or two or three days from todays date on which Repo was created (26 Th July 2024)

 # PDF Text Extraction and Querying with NLP